 Hutchins also filed a claim for damages against the city, a precursor to a civil rights lawsuit, against Vallejo.
 In April, Vallejo rejected his claim, on the grounds that McLaughlin was not on-duty as a city employee when the incident happened.

-"The city has not yet been served with this lawsuit, though it has denied the claim, finding that Officer Hutchins was off duty at the time of the incident," Vallejo city attorney Claudia Quintana says in a statement to Reason.
+"The city has not yet been served with this lawsuit, though it has denied the claim, finding that Officer McLaughlin was off duty at the time of the incident," Vallejo city attorney Claudia Quintana says in a statement to Reason.

 Six months after Hutchins' violent arrest, McLaughlin got into an altercation with Vallejo resident Adrian Burrell, a documentary filmmaker and former Marine.
 Burrell was standing on his porch filming the traffic stop of his cousin with his cell phone.